shivannis/xandr-docs-public/xandr-docs/articles/curate/traffic-quality.md

 ---
-title: Traffic Quality
+title: Microsoft Curate - Traffic Quality
 description: This article provides tips for dealing with suspicious traffic and answers frequently asked questions about traffic quality. ms.date: 11/15/2023
 ---

-# Traffic quality
+# Microsoft Curate - Traffic quality

 Xandr makes every effort to search for sellers, publishers, placements, or domains that are seeing illegitimate conversion or click rates.
 We continue to improve the automated and manual processes of analysis by which we patrol the inventory that runs through our platform.
 If you have specific questions on how our Traffic Quality team operates, please reach out to your Xandr representative.